Meet Your Staff

 Holly Le May

-My name is Holly Le May and I am the Assistant Director of New Frontiers Preschool.
+My name is Holly Le May and I am the Director of New Frontiers Preschool.
 I received my Bachelor's degree in Early Childhood Education from UW-Milwaukee in 2005.
 I have many years of experience working with young children in a variety of settings, including child care centers, a Head Start program, public schools, and as a nanny.
 I taught three-year-old kindergarten in Milwaukee Public Schools for 10 years.
 When I first heard of New Frontiers Preschool, I knew that it would be the perfect fit for me.
 I believe that it is crucial for children to learn about and love their natural world.
 There are so many developmental benefits of a nature-based preschool, and I am thrilled to be a part of each child and family's journey at New Frontiers.
 I began my career at NFP as a lead teacher in the Badgers classroom (2+ year olds), and then assisted in opening and becoming the Head Teacher of the Robins classroom (3+ year olds).
 In my classroom, I would always strive to create a positive family-like environment, which was based on respect and kindness.
 I enjoy how young children are naturally inquisitive and curious, and excited to learn about their world.
 I love experiencing the excitement of learning along with the children; whether it's observing a caterpillar crawling across a log, making up silly rhyming words, or creating a painted masterpiece based on an artist study.
 Although I have a strong passion for educating children, I also thrive in management.
 During my time as a public school teacher I held several leadership roles.
 I served as a Head Start Advisory Council member, a mentor for new teachers, a member of the interview team, and was the facilitator of the PBIS (Positive Behavioral Intervention and Supports) team.
-After working for just over a year as a lead teacher at New Frontiers I was happily promoted to Assistant Director of the center.
+After working for just over a year as a lead teacher at New Frontiers I was happily promoted to Associate Director of the center.

 Our Teaching Staff